SAGAR-KUMAR-29/chess-with-math/README.md

 # chess-with-math
-Mathematical and AI-based analysis or certain chess position for decision-making
+Mathematical and AI-based analysis of certain chess position for decision-making

 # Chess Math AI Analysis